arhill05/aom-journal/index.md

 ### [[6/14/2018] Day 7 - You’ve made it one week!
 Reflect on what this newfound practice of journaling has been like.
 Have you enjoyed it?
 Has it been difficult?
 Has it been what you expected?](./day-7)
 > Even though I didn't create any new journal entries on the weekend, this is a very useful thing to me.
 I'm creating these entries first thing...

+### [[6/15/2018] Day 8 - Take some time to reflect on your career.
+Jot down a timeline of it.
+What was your best experience?
+The worst?
+What would you like your future to look like in regards to work?](./day-8)
+> I guess my career really started in high school.
+When I was younger, I thought I wanted to be a game designer.
+Once I got to high school, I had the opportunity to take a basic web design course.
+This involved...